seba--/i3QL/readme.txt

 		As you can see, the pair (0,3) has disappeared from the result relation and thus the sentence is not valid anymore.

 == 7.
-Step-by-step guides ==
+Executing analyses ==

-	This section contains step-by-step guides for executing the examples in the paper.
+	This section contains step-by-step guides for executing the analyses described in the paper (Section 6).
+On the VM image, the analyses can be found at /home/stg/Projects/git/i3ql/analyses/findbugs.
+The project, as well as two analyses have been linked on the desktop.

 	-- 7.1.
-Step-by-step instructions for executing a single analysis (Section 6) and output the results
+Step-by-step instructions for executing a single analysis  and output the results

 		1. Start the VM.